ydaiydai/Swing-It-/README.md

 There was a student talked about that he had a cool dream.
 In his dream, he swings around like Spider-Man.

 ### What it does
-It is a First-Person game.
-Player can swing around like a Spider-Man.
+It is a First-Person action game.
+Player can swing around levels like Spider-Man.
 There are three levels.
-Player need to complete different mission in each one of them.
+The player need to complete different mission in each one of them.

 ### How We built it
 We used Unity and C#.